Planqton/openbm64/README.md

 # openBM64

-An Android app for downloading blood pressure measurements from the Beurer BM64 Bluetooth monitor.
+Simple Android app to read a single blood pressure measurement from a paired Beurer BM64 Bluetooth monitor.

 ## Prerequisites